mtsdaneels/injChromNumber/README.md

 This requires a working shell.
 On Windows an easy way to simulate this is by using Windows Subsystem for Linux (WSL).

-The repository contains 2 .jar files ready to use.

 # Usage
 The input of the program is the graph6 notation (http://users.cecs.anu.edu.au/~bdm/data/formats.txt) of 1 or more graphs.
 The .jar file: "injChromNumber.jar" can be used to get an overview in the form of a table for a large amount of graphs.
 An example, making use of plantri (https://users.cecs.anu.edu.au/~bdm/plantri/) to generate the input graphs: